|

 Check angles and distances at several points to be sure the guide is parallel

 to the end stop and a proper distance from it.
+2 Framing panels.
+For the basic panel withoutdoors or

 windows, butt-nail studs on 16” centers between 8-foot or 4-foot top and bottom plates.
 Make as many basic panels as the size of your cottage requires.